Flash-Based KWL Interactive Media for TIMSS Oriented Reading Comprehension Skills

 R. Van De Schoot et al., “An open source machine learning framework for efficient and transparent systematic reviews,” Nat.
 Mach.
 Intell., vol. 3, no. February, pp. 125–133, 2021, doi: 10.1038/s42256-020-00287-7.

-L. B. Bilius and L. Bilius, “The age-reward perspective: a systematic review of reward mechanisms in serious games for older people,” in ACM International Conference on Interactive Media Experiences, 2026. doi: 10.1145/3639701.3656327.
+L. B. Bilius and L. Bilius, “The age-reward perspective: A systematic review of reward mechanisms in serious games for older people,” in ACM International Conference on Interactive Media Experiences, 2026. doi: 10.1145/3639701.3656327.

-S. J. Haberman, S. Meinck, and A. K. Koop, “Teacher-centered analysis with timss and pirls data: weighting approaches, accuracy, and precision,” Large-scale Assessments Educ., vol. 29, no. 12, 2024, doi: 10.1186/s40536-024-00214-x.
+S. J. Haberman, S. Meinck, and A. K. Koop, “Teacher-centered analysis with timss and pirls data: Weighting approaches, accuracy, and precision,” Large-scale Assessments Educ., vol. 29, no. 12, 2024, doi: 10.1186/s40536-024-00214-x.

 F. S. Costabal, Y. Yang, P. Perdikaris, and D. E. Hurtado, “Physics-informed neural networks for cardiac activation mapping,” Front.
-Art Res., vol. 8, no. February, pp. 1–12, 2020, doi: 10.3389/fphy.2020.00042.
+Art Res., vol. 8, no. 2, pp. 1–12, 2020, doi: 10.3389/fphy.2020.00042.

 Suliyanah et al., “Literature review on the use of educational physics games in improving learning outcomes,” in Seminar Nasional Fisika (SNF) Unesa 2020, 2020. doi: 10.1088/1742-6596/1805/1/012038.